Atlantic Tropical Update – Sunday 10/5/25 – 800 AM EDT/1200 UTC

 Hello to all…

-Tropical Depression (TD) 14 is now Tropical Storm Milton in the Southwestern Gulf of Mexico.
-It is expected to intensify into Hurricane Milton and threaten Florida Late Tuesday into Thursday Morning as a major hurricane with VoIP Hurricane Net activation likely.
-Advisories on Milton can be seen off the main menu of the VoIP Hurricane Net web site under Atlantic Tropical Products, via our voipwxnet Facebook and X feeds and via the National Hurricane Center (NHC) web site at the following link:
+Tropical Depression (TD) 7 has formed in the Atlantic.
+TD 7 is expected to strengthen a bit and currently expected to get to hurricane strength towards the end of the 5-day forecast period.
+If TD 7 strengthens as expected, it will be named Gabrielle.
+TD 7 will not be a threat to land over the next 5 days so no VoIP Hurricane Net Activation is expected during this timeframe.
+Advisories on TD 7 can be seen off the main menu of the VoIP Hurricane Net web site under Atlantic Tropical Products, via our voipwxnet Facebook and X feeds and on the National Hurricane Center web site at the following link:

-The VoIP Hurricane Net Management Team will closely monitor the progress of Milton and any other systems threatening land in the Atlantic Tropics.
+The VoIP Hurricane Net Management team will continue to monitor the progress of TD 7 and any other systems in the Tropics.
 Thanks to all for their continued support of the VoIP Hurricane Net!

 73,Rob-KD1CY.